+We use a custom-made simulator programmed in Java.
 The setup of our experiments is illustrated in Figure 3.
-Packets from n independent, homogeneous traffic sources are multiplexed onto a single link with infinite bandwidth and pass a marker.
+Packets from n independent, homogeneous traffic sources are multiplexed onto a single link with infinite bandwidth and pass a meter and marker.
 The markings are evaluated by a subsequent congestion level estimator.

 If not mentioned differently, we simulate around n = 100 homogeneous flows for sufficiently long time to obtain reliable results.
 However, we omit confidence intervals in all our graphs for the sake of clarity.
-We choose a Gamma distribution to generate the inter-arrival times Abetween consecutive packets within a flow with a mean of E[A] = 20 ms and a coefficient of variation of $c{var}[A] = 0.1$.
-The packet sizes B are independent and distributed according to a deterministic phase of 30 bytes plus a negative binomial distribution.
-Their overall mean is E[B] = 60 bytes their coefficient of variation is $c{var}[B] = 0.5$.
-The values for E[A] and E[B] are motivated by typical voice connections that periodically send every 20 ms a packet with 20 bytes payload using a 40 bytes IP/UDP/RTP header.
+We choose a Gamma distribution to generate the inter-arrival times A between consecutive packets within a flow with a mean of E[A] = 20 ms and a coefficient of variation of $c{var}[A] = 0.1$ .
+The packet sizes B are independent and distributed according to a deterministic phase of 50 bytes plus a negative binomial distribution.
+Their overall mean is E[B] = 200 bytes and their coefficient of variation is $c{var}[B] = 0.5$ .
+The values for E[A] and E[B] are motivated by typical voice connections that periodically send every 20 ms a packet with 160 bytes payload using a 40 bytes IP/UDP/RTP header.
 However, our flow model is not periodic and has variable packet sizes.
 We use it for two reasons.
 The simulation of multiplexed, strictly periodic traffic requires special care due to the non-ergodicity of the system and is very time consuming.
-Therefore, we relax $c{var}[A] = 0.0$ to $c{var}[A] = 0.1$.
+Therefore, we relax $c{var}[A] = 0.0$ to $c{var}[A] = 0.1$ .
 Furthermore, we use $c{var}[B] = 0.5$ instead of $c{var}[B] = 0.0$ because realtime traffic consists of packets from different applications with and without compression which leads to different packet sizes.
 Table 1 provides an overview of the packet sizes used in this study.
 However, our findings are general and do not depend on special parameter settings.

-The rate of the virtual queue is R = 2.4 Mbit/s such that at most 100 flows can pass unmarked.
-The congestion level estimator implements an exponentially weighted moving average (EWMA) and counts packets with admission-stop marks as 1 and those without as 0.
+The rate of the virtual queue is R = 8 Mbit/s such that at most 100 flows can pass unmarked.
+The congestion level estimator implements an EWMA and counts packets with admission-stop marks as 1 and those without as 0.
 As outlined in Section 3.4, its memory M depends on the packet rate and the weight parameter w such that w needs to be adapted to the desired M and the packet frequency in the experiment for which we take the maximum packet rate that can pass unmarked.
 Thus, we set the weight parameter to w = 0.998 which corresponds to a memory of 0.1 s when 100 default flows are active.
-If the packet rate changes due to more bursty traffic, we adapt the weight parameter w to achieved the same memory.
+If the packet rate changes due to more bursty traffic, we adapt the weight parameter w to have the same memory.

-Figure 3: Experiment setup.
+Fig. 3.
+Experiment setup.